mpluxery/Basic-CPP-age-checker/README.md

 The conditions age >= 100 || age <= 0 ensure the age is within the range [1, 99].

-If any validation step fails, the program prints “Dude be for real!” and repeats the prompt.
+If any validation step fails, the program prints “be for real!” and repeats the prompt.

 Successful Input